martinjackson/simple-widgets/docs/SearchSortTable.md

 ```

 ### **Example 10**
-This example shows how to do automatic totaling with control breaks with **NO** totals and final totals using the new format in the eachRowInTable function:
+This example shows how to do automatic totaling with control breaks with **NO** control break totals, but with final totals using the new format in the eachRowInTable function:

 ```javascript
 const RANGE = 50;